drarmstrong/league_gameweek_summaries/README.md

 ### `fpl_data/bios_template.json`

 Gives the template for providing the team information (FPL managers IDs, team names, manager names, extra info).
 For the script to run, this needs to be renamed to `bios.json`.
+If your league contains an odd number of teams with an AVERAGE team, then the first block of the template needs to be retained.

 ---